sungnga/instagram-clone-app/README.md

 ### 31. Deploying app to Heroku:
 - https://github.com/mars/heroku-cra-node/blob/master/README.md?ts=2
 - **Configure web server:**
-  - At the root of the project directory, create static.json file
+  - At the root of the project directory, create a static.json file
   - In static.json file:
     ```js
     {